microsoft/Documentarian/Projects/Modules/Documentarian.Vale/Documentation/reference/cmdlets/Get-ProseMetric.md

 ## OUTPUTS

-### System.Object
+### ValeMetrics

-This cmdlet returns a custom object with the metrics returned for a document's prose by Vale.
+This cmdlet returns a **ValeMetrics** object containing various counts for different components of the prose, like words and paragraphs.

 ## NOTES